Safety Strategies and Plans

-- Pack clothing or comfort items for you or your children.
+- Pack clothing and comfort items for you and/or your children.

 All of these items should be kept in a safe place.

-If the violent partner has been evicted from the premises, there are some additional home safety measures you can take to protect yourself or your children.
+If the violent partner has been evicted from the premises, there are some additional home safety measures you can take to protect yourself and/or your children.

 - Change the locks on your doors or windows and install a security system, or upgrade your current system.